-A black toenail can present itself for a variety of reasons:
+A discolored toenail can present itself for a variety of reasons.

-A subungal hematoma is a collection of blood that pools between the nail plate
+A subungual hematoma is a collection of blood that pools between the nail plate

 and the nail bed.
 This is a result of trauma to the nail by either constant